AgoraIO-Community/convo-ai-go-server/GUIDE.md

 }
 ```

-These new types give some insight on all the parts we'll be assembling in the next steps.
-We'll take the client request, and use it to configure the AgoraStartRequest and send it to Agora's Conversational AI Engine.
+These new types give some insight into all the parts we'll be assembling in the next steps.
+We'll take the client request, and use it to configure the `AgoraStartRequest` and send it to Agora's Conversational AI Engine.
 Agora's Convo AI engine will add the agent to the conversation.

 ## ConvoAI Service